Last updated on December 12th, at 02:28 pm

 Incorrect configurations in the .htaccess file can cause this error.
 Rename the file to something like .htaccess_old and try accessing your site again.
 If this resolves the issue, go to Settings > Permalinks in your WordPress dashboard and click “Save Changes” to generate a new .htaccess file.
 You can delete the .htaess.old file.

-2. Increase PHP Memory Limit
+2. PHP Memory Limit Exhaustion

-Add the following line to your wp-config.php file to increase PHP memory limit
+Fix: To increase your memory limit, you can either edit your wp-config.php file to add the following line to your wp-config.php file to increase PHP memory limit

 define('WP_MEMORY_LIMIT', '256M');